JohnMoehrke/RelatedPersonConsent/input/pagecontent/index.md

 ### Examples

 There is a basic example of a Patient delegating their father as their RelatedPerson.
+The resource objects are clickable to their examples.

 <div>
 {%include example.svg%}